Andrew Crosbie of Holm

 Crosbie lost most of his fortune as a consequence of the bankruptcy of the Ayr Bank in 1773, and "[w]hen he died left so little to support his widow that she was obliged to apply for a pension of £50 a year from the Faculty of Advocates"2

-James Boswell and Andrew Crosbie were professional colleagues, who apparently shared a taste for impossible cases.
-As such, Boswell secured the assistance of Crosbie for the John Reid case, one of Boswell's first.
-In the words of Brady and Pottle in [BSW] "Boswell and Crosbie presented no witnesses at all, but talked to such good effect that the jury returned a Scots verdict of "Not Proven", whereupon Reid was discharged."
+James Boswell and Andrew Crosbie were professional colleagues, who shared a taste for impossible cases.
+Boswell secured the assistance of Crosbie for the John Reid case, one of Boswell's first.
+In the words of Brady and Pottle in Boswell in Search of a Wife "Boswell and Crosbie presented no witnesses at all, but talked to such good effect that the jury returned a Scots verdict of "Not Proven", whereupon Reid was discharged."

 On August 16, 1773, Crosbie came to supper at Boswell's Edinburgh home in honour of Dr Johnson's visit there, a few days before Johnson and Boswell set out on their tour of Scotland.
 Also present were the noted physician William Cullen, his son advocate Robert Cullen, and the philosopher Adam Fergusson.
 During supper, Crosbie said, he thought it the greatest blasphemy to suppose evil spirits counteracting the Deity, and raising storms, for instance, to destroy his creatures.
 Dr Johnson, while not defending the opposite position, criticised Crosbie's reasoning, as is recounted in Journal of a Tour to the Hebrides.